eArmada8/berseria_model_tool/README.md

 Double click the python script and it will search the current folder for all .TOMDLB_D files that are not skeletons (`BONE` is not in the name) and with its corresponding .TOMDLP_P file.
 Additionally, it will output 3 JSON files, one with metadata from the mesh section, one with the data from the materials section, and (for convenience) a list of linked files (*e.g.* textures) used by the MDL.

 Additionally it will output a glTF file, by default in the binary .glb format.
 Textures should be placed in a `textures` folder.

+*NOTE: The export script supports both 64-bit and 32-bit addressing, as well as little endian (PC) and big endian (PS3) encoded assets.
+The import script supports both 64-bit and 32-bit addressing, but only little endian (PC) encoding.

 **Command line arguments:**
 `berseria_export_model.py [-h] [-t] [-s] [-o] dlb_filename dlp_filename`